aldaGit/mongodbstart/README.md

-## Useful ressources for lecture Integration Architectures
+## Useful ressources for working with MongoDB (SE-1)
 (Prof. Dr. Sascha Alda)

 In this readme, you find various useful links especially for working with MongoDB together with the programming language Java.
-These will be useful especially for the exercise sheets no. 1 and 2.

 ### Prerequisites